-- 3. make applicants aware, in official communications, of summer or mid-year admission if such programs are available; - 4. not apply newly-revised requirements to the disadvantage of candidates whose secondary school courses were established in accordance with earlier requirements; - 5. not discriminate in the admission selection process against applicants based on the particular application form they use, provided that the college or university has agreed explicitly to accept the particular version of the application; - 6. admit candidates on the basis of academic and personal criteria rather than financial need.
-This provision does not apply to international students ineligible for federal student assistance; - 7. conduct institutional research to inquire into the most effective use of tests for admission decisions; - 8. refrain from the public reporting of mean and median admission test scores and, instead, report scores by the middle 50 percent of the scores of all first-year applicants, admitted and/or enrolled students ; - 9. view financial aid as supplementary to the efforts of students' families when students are not self-supporting; - 10. meet the full need of accepted students to the extent possible, within the institutions' capabilities; - 11. state that eligibility for, and packaging of, need-based and merit aid will be comparable for students admitted under Early and Regular programs; - 12. refrain from asking students where else they have applied; - 13. utilize an equitable process of needs analysis methodology in making expected estimates or awards of the amount of financial aid that may be available to students after documentation is provided; - 14. include a current and accurate admission calendar in publications and websites.
-If the institution offers special admission options, such as Early Admission, Early Action, Early Decision, wait lists, or Restrictive Early Admission, the publication should define these programs and state deadline dates (including time zone), notification dates, required deposits, refund policies, and the date when the candidates must reply; - 15. notify secondary schools, when possible, of admission decisions in a timely and proper manner; - 16. report test scores for special subgroups that may include athletes or non-native speakers.
+- 3. make applicants aware, in official communications, of summer or mid-year admission if such programs are available; - not apply newly-revised requirements to the disadvantage of candidates whose secondary school courses were established in accordance with earlier requirements; - 5. not discriminate in the admission selection process against applicants based on the particular application form they use, provided that the college or university has agreed explicitly to accept the particular version of the application; - 6. admit candidates on the basis of academic and personal criteria rather than financial need.
+This provision does not apply to international students ineligible for federal student assistance: - 7. not allow admission, financial aid, or scholarship decisions to be influenced by a list or rank ordering of a candidate's other college choices.
+This includes, but is not limited to, lists obtained from financial aid applications, testing agencies, or other sources:4 - 8. conduct institutional research to inquire into the most effective use of tests for admission decisions; - refrain from the public reporting of mean and median admission test scores and, instead, report scores by the middle 50 percent of the scores of all first-year applicants, admitted and/or enrolled students; - 10. view financial aid as supplementary to the efforts of students' families when students are not self-supporting; - 11. meet the full need of accepted students to the extent possible, within the institutions' capabilities; - 12. state that eligibility for, and packaging of, need-based and merit aid will be comparable for students admitted under Early and Regular programs; - 13. refrain from asking students where else they have applied; - 14. utilize an equitable process of needs analysis methodology in making expected estimates or awards of the amount of financial aid that may be available to students after documentation is provided; - 15.
+If the institution offers special admission calendar in publications and websites.
+If the institution offers special admission options, such as Early Admission, Early Action, Early Decision, wait lists, or Restrictive Early Admission, the publication should define these programs and state deadline dates (including time zone), notification dates, required deposits, refund policies, and the date when the candidates must reply; - 16. notify secondary schools, when possible, of admission decisions in a timely and proper manner; - 17. report test scores for special subgroups that may include athletes or nonnative speakers.
 Universities with more than one undergraduate division may report first by division and then by special subgroups within divisions.
 Clear explanations of who is included in the subgroup should be made.
-Those institutions that do not require tests or for which tests are optional will only report scores if the institution clearly and emphatically states the limits of the scores being reported; - 17. clearly publicize policies, such as placement and awarding of credit, based on test results;
+Those institutions that do not require tests or for which tests are optional will only report scores if the institution clearly and emphatically states the limits of the scores being reported;